ofbennett/GameOfLife/README.txt

 Pseudorandom: Initialize the cell field pseudorandomly (set to 1) or truly randomly (set to 0)
 verbose: Verbose output (set to 1) or quiet output (set to 0)

-Example results from each branch are provided in the folder called example_results.
+Example results from each branch are provided in the folder example_results.
 These results include the printed std output from the program along with the video created from the results of the computation.
 The raw output data has not been included as these files are very large.

 ******************************************************************************
 SERIAL BRANCH: